 The key management personnel are also the senior managers of the Company.

-There are no additional key management personnel to disclose.
+There are no additional key management personal to disclose.

-No director or key management person, other than Yong Wang, holds any options over the shares in Saunders International Limited.
-No director or key management person received any shares under the Employee Share Plan in the current or previous year.
+No director holds any options over the shares in Saunders International Limited.
+No director received any shares under the Employee Share Plan in the current or previous years